Jessa Duggar Under Fire For ‘Animal Cruelty’ In Baby Instagram Photos, Kids Get Spotlight On Family Facebook

 With all the drama raging on in Joy-Anna and Jill’s lives, Jessa Duggar is trying to live in domestic bliss.
-With her baby sons, Spurgeon and Henry, she is enjoying the little moments she has with her family.
+With her baby sons Spurgeon and Henry, she is enjoying the little moments she has with her family.
 However, these posts on Instagram and Facebook are revealing faulty moments in her parenting, which the fans were quick to point out.

-The 24-year-old mother got the first wave of criticisms when she was seen carrying baby Henry the wrong way.
+The 24-year-old mother got the first wave of criticism when she was seen carrying baby Henry the wrong way.
 She had strapped him to her chest, with the baby facing out, and the fans quickly noted how this is terrible for his hip development.

 “It’s so bad for their hips,” a fan commented.
 “I’ve worn my LB since he was born but they need support right to under their knees otherwise [their] legs hang and it pulls on their hips and can cause hip dysphasia.
 Just turn him around […] or have him on your back.”